forcedotcom/sfdx-circleci-org/README.md

 ## Contributing to the Repository ###

 If you find any issues or opportunities for improving this repository, fix them!
-Feel free to contribute to this project by [forking](http://help.github.com/fork-a-repo/) this repository and making changes to the content.
+Feel free to contribute to this project by [forking](https://help.github.com/fork-a-repo/) this repository and making changes to the content.
 Once you've made your changes, share them back with the community by sending a pull request.
-See [How to send pull requests](http://help.github.com/send-pull-requests/) for more information about contributing to GitHub projects.
+See [How to create pull requests](https://help.github.com/en/articles/creating-a-pull-request/) for more information about contributing to GitHub projects.

 ## Reporting Issues ###